json-iterator/json-iterator.github.io/java-features.md

 When you want to have maximum performance, and the platform you use can not support dynamic code generation, then you can try static codegen.
 To enable static codegen, 3 things need to be done:

-* define what class need to be decoded or encoded
+* define what class need to be decoded or encoded using CodegenConfig
-* add code generation to maven build process
+* add code generation to maven/gradle build process
-* switch mode to static codegen when decoding or encoding
+* call CodegenConfig setup before use encoder or decoder

 ```java